emissarman/XRouter/README.md

 #### Handling errors

-It can be messy trying to handle errors in every place you call navigate.
+It can get messy trying to handle errors in every place you call navigate.

-You can set a completion handler for a navigation action:
+You can set a completion handler for an individual navigation action:

 ```swift
 router.navigate(to: .profilePage(id: "12")) { optionalError in